Knight Frank's External Privacy Policy

 Personal information received by Knight Frank is held securely, either in electronic files on Knight Frank’s computer systems or in physical files held on Knight Frank’s premises.

 Cookies (small files placed on a user’s computer when you access a website) are used on our website.
 Most web browsers allow you to control whether to accept Cookies.
-You can accept or decline cookies through your browser settings.
-Unless you use your browser settings to elect not to accept Cookies on your browser, the Knight Frank website will automatically place a Cookie on your computer to enable you to make full use of our website’s functionality.
-If you decline cookies you may not be able to access all the features of our website and online services.
+Unless you elect not to accept Cookies on your browser, the Knight Frank website will automatically place a Cookie on your computer to enable you to make full use of our website’s functionality.

 2.3 How do we use personal information?

-Knight Frank generally holds and uses personal information for the following purposes:
+Knight Frank generally collects, holds, uses and discloses personal information for the following purposes:

 (a) to provide our services to clients;

-(d) to conduct marketing activities, including keeping individuals informed about our services and properties we are dealing with and direct marketing via social media;
+(h) to conduct marketing activities, including direct marketing as detailed in section 2.6 of this policy and keeping individuals informed about our services and properties we are dealing with;

-(g) to lawfully obtain credit information and to assess credit worthiness.
+(l) to lawfully obtain credit information and to assess credit worthiness;

-Knight Frank may disclose personal information to third parties – for example, to our contractors, customers/clients, franchisees, potential vendors, purchasers, landlords or tenants, media organisations, other agents and their customers/clients, owners’ corporations/bodies corporate, and to parties engaged to evaluate a property – for the purpose for which the information was collected or related purposes (such as to complete a transaction or provide a requested service).
+Knight Frank may disclose personal information to third parties for the purpose for which the information was collected or related purposes (such as to complete a transaction or provide a requested service).
+This may include disclosing personal information to, for example, our contractors, customers/clients, franchisees, potential vendors, purchasers, landlords or tenants, media organisations, other agents and their customers/clients, owners’ corporations/bodies corporate, and to parties engaged to evaluate a property.

-Personal information may also be disclosed to advisers (including but not limited to solicitors), financial institutions and other credit providers, credit reporting bodies, government and statutory bodies, and to third party contractors engaged by Knight Frank (e.g. valuers, debt collection services, printing and mailing services, payroll and accounting services, auditors, information technology, marketing service providers).
+Personal information may also be disclosed to advisers (including but not limited to solicitors), financial institutions and other credit providers, credit reporting bodies, government and statutory bodies, and to third party contractors engaged by Knight Frank (e.g. valuers, debt collection services, printing and mailing services, payroll and accounting services, auditors and information technology and marketing service providers).

 Overseas disclosure

-Personal information may be disclosed to overseas recipients, including but not limited to members of the Group.
-Overseas recipients are likely to be located in the United Kingdom, New Zealand and Singapore.
+Personal information may be disclosed to overseas recipients, including but not limited to overseas based members of the Group and third-party service providers who may provide us with, for example, data processing or storage services.
+Overseas recipients are likely to be located in countries including New Zealand, the United Kingdom and Singapore.

 Where we disclose personal information to another party, we will require the third party to use the personal information only for the specific purposes for which we supply the information.

-Knight Frank has technological and operational processes and procedures in place to protect personal information from misuse, interference and loss, unauthorised access, modification and disclosure.
+Knight Frank takes all reasonable steps and has technological and operational processes, procedures and policies in place to protect personal information from misuse, interference and loss and unauthorised access, modification and disclosure.
+This includes measures to supervise our personnel and third party service providers who handle or deal with personal information.

 Notwithstanding Knight Frank’s commitment to safeguarding your personal information, if an ‘eligible data breach’ occurs (within the meaning of the Privacy Act), we will notify you and the Office of the Australian Information Commissioner (OAIC) that this has occurred.
 An ‘eligible data breach’ broadly refers to the situation where there has been an unauthorised access to, or unauthorised disclosure of, your personal information held by Knight Frank in circumstances where a reasonable person would conclude that the access or disclosure would likely result in serious harm to you.

-Under the Privacy Act, you have the right to seek access to and correction of personal information we hold about you, subject to some exceptions.
+Under the Privacy Act, you have the right to seek access to and correction of personal information we hold about you.

-To request access or to correct your personal information, or to obtain more information about Knight Frank’s privacy policy, you can contact Knight Frank’s Privacy Officer:
+To request access to or correction of your personal information, or to obtain more information about Knight Frank’s privacy policy, you can contact Knight Frank’s Privacy Officer:

 By telephone: 03 9604 4700